-It’s hard to find a non-arrested NBA player who has suffered the same speedy fall from grace as Dwight Howard.
-Eight years ago when Howard executed his Superman leap at the Slam Dunk contest he was at the top of the NBA world and beloved worldwide as a preternaturally youthful antidote to the Kobe Bryant and LeBron James work ethic seriousness.
+But it wasn’t always this hit and miss with Howard, where we are waiting for that one game that reminds you of Wilt.
+Nine years ago when Howard executed his Superman leap at the Slam Dunk contest, he was at the top of the NBA world and beloved worldwide as a preternaturally youthful antidote to the Kobe Bryant and LeBron James work ethic seriousness.
 That year, more than three million fans voted for Howard to be a starter in the All-Star game.
 That year, he led his team to a victory over LeBron James in the Eastern Conference Finals and advanced to the NBA Finals.

-Since then, the mere mention of his name invokes a steady round of jokes and slights.
-His image has dropped faster than a brick out of a thirty story building; at least the brick leaves an impression in the dirt.
-Howard’s name is usually followed by laughs- they are not laughing with him but at him.
-These days he is mostly ignored as if he’s relegated to the past and a narrative of great once upon a time who is now an over indulged and egocentric emotional slacker that whines, makes excuses, hates shooting guards, and has an inflated sense of his own worth.
+But these days he is mostly ignored unless he does something sick like 30 points, 30 rebounds.
+It is as if he’s relegated to the past and a narrative of great once upon a time who is now an over indulged and egocentric emotional slacker that whines, makes excuses, hates shooting guards, and has an inflated sense of his own worth.
 When he goes to a team, he doesn’t make them better.

-It’s not just that Howard has disappointed on the court, even though that is very true.
-A lot of players are not what we think they should be.
+It’s not just that Howard has disappointed on the court after the age of 30, even though that is very true.
+A lot of players are not what we think they should be over time.
 It’s that Howard, by nature of his body, is advertising exceptionalism and has delivered just okay.
 When he plays well, like he is doing now in Charlotte, he doesn’t get the credit because the team is not winning.
-Howard may be out the playoffs for the first time since 2012 when he missed the playoffs because of back surgery.

 Howard attributes the public eye-roll of his game to how he left Orlando.
 But.
 Players leave all the time and they are not excoriated for it.
 The Howard drop off came because of two events that have stuck to him for nearly a decade.